umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 3. Access the local backoffice
 4. Delete the Document Type from the backoffice
     * If you’ve pulled down a fresh clone of the Development environment, you will need to remove the wrong `.uda` file from the `/data/revision` folder, since you will not be able to see the Document Type in the backoffice because the extraction failed.
-5. Open CMD and navigate to your local `/data/revision` folder
+5. Open CMD prompt and navigate to your local `/data/revision` folder
 6. Type the following command: `echo > deploy`
 7. You will now see a `deploy-complete` marker in your local `/data` folder
 8.    **Important**: Before you commit and push the changes to the Development environment, you need to access the backoffice of the Development environment and remove the Document Type from there